 - Students reported as “Two or more races” are non-Hispanic.

-Again, please use caution when making comparisons between this new data and race and ethnicity data from prior years.
+Again, use caution when making comparisons between the new data and race and ethnicity data from prior years.